☀️

 Key Bible Verses

-Psalm 110:1 The LORD says to my lord: 'Sit at my right hand until I make your enemies a footstool for your feet.'
+Psalm 110:1 The LORD says to my lord: "Sit at my right hand until I make your enemies a footstool."

 Exodus 15:6 Your right hand, LORD, was majestic in power.
 Your right hand, LORD, shattered the enemy.

-Psalm 16:11 You make known to me the path of life; you will fill me with joy in your presence, with eternal pleasures at your right hand.
+Psalm 16:11 You make known to me the path of life; at your right hand are eternal pleasures.

 Related Words